Rules

 Please read the rules very carefully as they contain all the details necessary regarding the choice of a choir’s programme and the criteria for adjudication.
 Each choir must be familiar with the rules.

-Enrolments and requested documents for the Rimini International Choral Competition must be sent through the Entry e-Form before the 30 September 2024 at the latest.
+Enrolments and requested documents for the Rimini International Choral Competition must be sent through the Entry e-Form (available on the competition website, www.riminichoral.it) before the 10 October 2025 at the latest.

 Enrolments will be registered in order of arrival.
 Enrolments are subject to the approval of the organizing Committee, whose decision will be confirmed to both selected and non-selected choirs by e-mail no later than one week after receiving the application.
 The groups selected must confirm their application by e-mail immediately and will then, by email receive information giving all further details.